mikkokko/csgo_gc/README.md

 - Matchmaking (can't be implemented without a centralized server)

 ## Installation
-- Download the last version of the game before CS2's release using depotdownloader:
+- Download the last version of the game before CS2's release using [DepotDownloader](https://github.com/SteamRE/DepotDownloader).
+Other versions might work, but are not tested or supported.
+Also note that **this is not the same version as the csgo_legacy branch**.
+Manifest IDs:
 ```
 731 718406683749122620
 732 2224497558453288476